-Spanish, German, Korean, Japanese, Tongan, Visaya, Tagalog, Elocano, Samoan, Hindi, Punjabi
+Spanish, Korean, Japanese, Chinese, Tongan, Visaya, Samoan, Hindi and Punjabi

 Q: What type of Physicians do you have?

-A: All of our physicians are family practice doctors who work with infants, children and adults.
-They are all Medical Doctor's (M.D.'s).
-Our patients see an M.D. for each visit!
+A: All of our physicians are family practice providers who work with infants, children and adults.
+Our patients have the option to see an MD, DO, NP or PA!

 Q: Do you have DOT doctors?

-A: Yes, all of our doctors provide DOT physicals.
+A: Yes, we have doctors who do DOT physicals.

 Q: Do you have FAA doctors?

-Q: How many doctors do you have?
+Q: How many providers do you have?
 Do you see infants and children?

 Q: Do all of your doctors do female annual exams?